MostAwesomeDude/construct/docs/misc.rst

 Macro that simulates embedding Switch, which under new embedding semantics is not possible.
 This macro does NOT produce a Switch.
 It generates classes that behave the same way as you would expect from embedded Switch, only that.
 Instance created by this macro CAN be embedded.

+All fields should have unique names.
+Otherwise fields that were not selected during parsing may return None and override other fields context entries that have same name.
+This is because `If` field returns None value if condition is not met, but the Struct inserts that None value into the context entry regardless.

 ::

     d = EmbeddedSwitch(